bootdotdev/blog/content/backend/dont-start-with-frameworks.md

 ## Lastly, full-stack and back-end development are different

 One last thing I want to point out is that full-stack and back-end are *not* the same thing.
-I think many developers who start with front-end get a bit confused about this.
+I think many developers who start with [front-end](/backend/frontend-vs-backend-meaning/) get a bit confused about this.
 They think that the back-end is just the thing that serves the front-end.

 That certainly *can* be the case in smaller applications, but as a company grows, the back-end tends to become larger and more complex.
 Frankly, the servers that serve up to front-end might end up being some of the simplest parts of the stack.

 While I still think it's best to write a server from scratch at least once, it's even more important if you want to be a *back-end* engineer rather than a *full-stack* engineer.
 If you're a back-end engineer, you'll be spending most of your time working on the back-end, and you'll be digging into more niche problems where a deeper understanding of server architecture will be more helpful.

 I hope this helps you avoid some of the pain I experienced, and as always, best of luck!
-If you're interested in learning back-end development, [check out Boot.dev](https://boot.dev), I think it will really help.
+If you're interested in learning back-end development, [check out Boot.dev](https://boot.dev), I think it will help.